nenves/MCW-Cognitive-services-and-deep-learning/Hands-on lab/HOL step-by step - Cognitive services and deep learning.md

 ### Task 1: Install libraries

-The notebooks you will run depends on certain Python libraries like `azureml-sdk`, `onnxruntime` and `nltk` that will need to be installed.
+The notebooks you will run depends on certain Python libraries like `NLTK`.
+The `NLTK` library has built-in support for dozens of corpora and trained models that need to be installed using the corpus downloader.
 The following steps walk you through adding these dependencies.

 1. Within the `notebooks` folder, click the notebook called `00 init`.
 This will open the notebook so you can read and execute the code it contains.